monsoonmaelstrom/book2/book2.md

 ----

-The next morning Lisette finds me standing behind Lewis.
+The next morning, Lisette finds me standing behind Lewis.
 I immediately realize she’s there, but say nothing.
 One minute turns into five.
 Then ten.
 Twenty.

 “What are these markings on the chart?”
 I ask Lewis, pointing to an area between the coast of the continent and Kebdain, a large island that’s probably close to a fifteenth the size of the continent.